mikeoconnor0308/boot-camps/version-control/README.md

     $ git status data-rfc.md

 Modified - changed but not staged or commited.
+Git shows us that the file has been changed, but it has not been staged or commited yet.
+Let's do that now:

     $ git add data-rfc.md
     $ git commit -m "Added title, authors, overview, points, references"